-Join the summer Google Classroom with the class code (35g7gc3) to see the full instructions for summer reading.
+Join the summer Google Classroom with the class code w2bac3d to see the full instructions for summer reading.

 To prepare for English 9, you will be reading two texts this summer.
-While you are required to read The House on Mango Street by Sandra Cisneros, you will choose the second book you read from the list provided.
+While you are required to read The House on Mango Street by Sandra Cisneros, you will also choose your second book from the list below.